Helping NYC Bar and Restaurants to Apply for a New York State Liquor License

 The process of obtaining a liquor license is lengthy and complex.
-We can help clarify this process by educating you on the requirements to get your liquor license as well as any restrictions or local conditions (i.e. distances from similarly licensed premises, houses of worship, schools, resolution areas.) that may prevent you from obtaining a liquor license in the first place.
-We will then discuss the different categories of liquor licenses (i.e. beer & wine, liquor, etc.) and what the procedures are for each.
-We will then collect the necessary information required to complete the application and assist you in taking those extra (but often not explained), steps that many community boards require before they vote to approve your application.
+We can clarify this process by educating you about the requirements to get your liquor license, as well as any potential restrictions or conditions that may prevent you from obtaining a liquor license.
+We will then discuss the different categories of liquor licenses (i.e. beer & wine, liquor, etc.) and what collect the necessary information required to complete the application and assist you in taking those extra (but often not explained), steps that many community boards require before they vote to approve your application.
 When you do appear before a community board, we will be there with you and ensure that you are fully prepared for the process.
 If the New York State Liquor Authority requires a personal appearance at a 500 foot hearing, we too will attend.
 It is this level of personal involvement that distinguishes the DiPasquale Law Group from other law firms.
 We genuinely care about our clients and will do everything to educate you on the relevant rules and regulations governing your liquor license so that you can avoid any potential issues after you are in business.

-The New York State Liquor Authority allows attorneys to "self-certify" liquor license applications which, as you can imagine, dramatically speeds up the process of obtaining your liquor license.
+The New York State Liquor Authority allows attorneys to "self-certify" liquor license applications which, as you can imagine, can speed up the process of obtaining your liquor license.

-If you have purchased the assets of a restaurant, bar, tavern or nightclub which held a valid liquor license, you may qualify for temporary liquor license permit that will allow you to sell liquor, wine and beer while your full applicaiton is being reviewed by the State Liquor Authority.
-Unfortunately, in New York City, those who seek to open a restaurant in a location where there was no prior liquor license, are unable to obtain a temporary permit.
+If you have purchased the assets of a restaurant, bar, lounge or nightclub which held a valid liquor license, you may qualify for temporary liquor license permit that will allow you to sell liquor, wine and beer while your full applicaiton is being reviewed by the State Liquor Authority.
+Unfortunately, in New York City, if you are trying to open a restaurant at a location where there was no prior liquor license, you will be unable to obtain a temporary permit.

 OP = Full liquor license which permits on premises consumption of all types of alcoholic beverages.
 Also permits sale of beer for off premises consumption.